aydensdev/fluidsim/README.md

 https://www.wgsl.dev/editor?example=compute-boids

-This project is also heavily inspired by Sebastian Lague's video on fluid simulations.
+The project is heavily inspired by Sebastian Lague's video on fluid simulations.
-This is just the base for a future project, in which I would like to:
+It is also just the base for a future project, in which I would like to:

 - Add another dimension
 - Merge this project with my raytracer